Dans-Plugins/Medieval-Factions/CONTRIBUTING.md

 # Contributing To The Project
 ## Thank You
 Thank you so much for being willing to contribute to this project!
 It wouldn't be where it is today without the help of others.
+Please feel free to fork the repository and contact me on my [support discord server](https://discord.gg/xXtuAQ2).

 ## Some Things To Know
 - We use ZenHub to manage repository issues.